 first place in the nationwide Hearst Photojournalism competition.

 The following students' entries got us the points: Glenn Danforth, Rob Witzel, Dave Cone, Brian Tietz, Meggan Booker and Lee Ferinden.
 The department was awarded $10,000 at the Hearst awards weekend in San Francisco June 4, 2002.
 Senior Rob Witzel won first place and $5,000 in the on-the-spot shoot-out during the awards weekend.
-He is now on chief phtoographer The Gainesville Sun.
+He was chief photographer The Gainesville Sun.

 For the 2000-2001 academic year, UF photo students won first place in the nationwide Hearst Photojournalism competition.
 The following students' entries got us the points: Glenn Danforth, Michael Tercha, Rob Witzel, Yvonne Malch, Kelly Danforth and Matt May.
 The department was awarded $10,000 at the Hearst awards weekend in San Francisco June 12, 2001.
 For the awards weekend, portfolios by Michael Tercha and Glenn Danforth qualified them for a "shoot-out," which was won by Tercha ($5,000).
 Danforth was a runner-up.